gavinIRL/RHBot/README.md

 * Version 4: Completed (Partially - includes recordings for first 10 levels)
 * Version 5: Not Started
 * Version 6: Not Started
+* Version 7: Not Started
+* Version 8: Not Started

 ## Plans
 ### Version 1 - Follower Bot